AnnaSyme/LGtutorial/tutorial.md

 * Outputs: GenomeScope graphs
 * Tools used: Meryl, GenomeScope
 * Input parameters: None required
+* Workflow step:
-* Workflow steps The tool meryl counts kmers in the input reads (k=21), then converts this into a histogram.
-GenomeScope: runs a model on the histogram; reports estimates. k-mer size set to 21.
+  * The tool meryl counts kmers in the input reads (k=21), then converts this into a histogram.
+  * GenomeScope: runs a model on the histogram; reports estimates. k-mer size set to 21.
 * Options: Use a different kmer counting tool. e.g. khmer.
-If so, for the settings, advanced parameters: k-mer size: 21 (as per this recommendation https://github.com/schatzlab/genomescope/issues/32). n_tables: 4. tablesize: set at 8 billion (as per this recommendation https://khmer.readthedocs.io/en/v1.0/choosing-table-sizes.html).
-Will also need to run some formatting steps to convert khmer output to a two-column matrix, for the  Genomscope.
+If so, for the settings, advanced parameters:
+  * k-mer size: 21 (as per this recommendation https://github.com/schatzlab/genomescope/issues/32).
+  * n_tables: 4. tablesize: set at 8 billion (as per this recommendation https://khmer.readthedocs.io/en/v1.0/choosing-table-sizes.html).
+  * Will also need to run some formatting steps to convert khmer output to a two-column matrix, for the  Genomscope.
 See this workflow: https://usegalaxy.org.au/u/anna/w/kmer-counting-khmer.
-Note: khmer: to use both R1 and R2 read sets, khmer needs these paired reads in interleaved format.
+  * Note: khmer: to use both R1 and R2 read sets, khmer needs these paired reads in interleaved format.

 *Run workflow*
 From your current Galaxy history, run this workflow with the required input data.